openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## License

 The code in this project is licensed under the included MIT License except for the bundled, Javscript-compiled version of Frak (`bin/js/frak.min.js`), which is licensed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
 Frak is a dependency only if you're compiling a new language—it's not necessary to run the parser in your project.
-If you're only parsing content, that usage falls entirely under the MIT License.
+If you're using the npm package or only parsing content, that usage falls entirely under the MIT License.

 ## Changelog

+May 1, 2016 (2.0.0).
+Added additional Vulgate versification beyond Psalms.
+Because these changes are technically backwards-incompatible, the major version number is incrementing, but in practice the changes are minor.

 November 1, 2015 (1.0.0).
-Added [`punctuation_strategy`](#punctuation_strategy) to replace the "eu"-style files that were previously necessary for this functionality.
-Added [`single_chapter_1_strategy`](#single_chapter_1_strategy) to allow parsing of "Jude 1" as `Jude.1.1` rather than `Jude.1`.
+Added `punctuation_strategy` option to replace the "eu"-style files that were previously necessary for this functionality.
+Added `single_chapter_1_strategy` option to allow parsing of "Jude 1" as `Jude.1.1` rather than `Jude.1`.
 Fixed crashing bug related to dissociated chapter/book ranges.
 Upgraded to the latest versions of pegjs and Coffeescript.
 Added npm compatibility.
 Added support for a "next verse" syntax, which is used in Polish ("n" for next verse, compared to "nn" for "and following").
 The parsing grammar includes this support only when the $NEXT variable is set in the language's data.txt file (only Polish for now).
 Thanks to [nirski](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser/issues/16) for identifying this limitation.

 May 4, 2015 (0.10.0).
 Hand-tuned some of the PEG.js output to improve overall performance by around 50% in most languages.